ShubhamBhosale0264/Internship_Task_TAR/README.md

 - Scraping is performed using Playwright for automation and BeautifulSoup for content parsing.
 - Database stores data in SQLite for lightweight management.
 - Additional tools include dotenv for managing environment variables, logging for debugging, and a PDF parser to extract information from documents.
+## note

+I utilized Microsoft Copilot as a development aid to troubleshoot issues and structure the application in a professional manner.
+I also leveraged its suggestions to create a clear and engaging README file, incorporating relevant emoticons for better presentation.
+This process not only enhanced the overall quality and presentation of the project but also helped me strengthen my prompt engineering skills and accelerate the rapid development of the application.

 # 📹 Demo Video